khalooei/holiday-check/README.md

 {
-   'weekend_status': {'status': False, 'comment': 'it is Sun and is a normal day in iran'}, 'official_iran_holiday_status': {'status': False, 'comment': "it is melli shodan naft and is in the iran's official holiday list"}, 'official_islam_holiday_status': {'status': True, 'comment': "it is birth of imam zaman  and is in the islam's official holiday list"}
+   'weekend_status': {'status': False, 'comment': 'it is Sun and is a normal day in iran'}, 'official_iran_holiday_status': {'status': False, 'comment': "it is melli shodan naft and is in the iran's official holiday list"}, 'official_lunar_holiday_status': {'status': True, 'comment': "it is birth of imam zaman  and is in the lunar hijri's official holiday list"}
 }
 ```